shankar-4/Discord-Bot/README.md

 # Discord-Bot
-A basic bot on TTC club and It also delete which are NSFW
+A bot on TTC club and It also delete words which are NSFW

 commands: